-The 1970s saw an influx of chirpy reggae tracks into the UK Top 40, and lovers rock (romantic reggae, basically) icon Janet Katy pushed the high notes with her 1979 Number One smash ‘Silly Games’.
-This made Kay the first ever black female recording artist to have reached the top of the charts with a reggae song in the UK.
+The 1970s saw an influx of chirpy reggae tracks into the UK Top 40, and lovers rock (romantic reggae, basically) icon Janet Katy pushed the high notes with her 1979 Number Two smash ‘Silly Games’.
+This made Kay the first ever black female recording artist to have scaled the charts with a reggae song in the UK.
 Now 62, she later released the 1984 banger ‘Eternally Grateful’ and appeared in the cult sitcom ‘No Problem’ (the first black TV show created and conceived by a black theatre company).
 Trailblazer Janet Kay went against the grain.

 Millie Small, who sadly died aged 73 earlier this year, helped to kickstart the commercial success of reggae and ska thanks to her 1964 hit ‘My Boy Lollipop’, which rocketed to Number Two in both the US and the UK, having shifted a massive seven million copies worldwide.
 The song was brought to her by Island Records founder Chris Blackwell, her high-pitched singing voice making the record an unforgettable track that’s commonly regarded as the first-ever ska hit, and which remains the biggest song in the genre to date.
 This was four years before Toots and the Maytals coined the term ‘reggae’ with their song ‘Do the Reggay’, making Smalls an artist way ahead of her time – and the world’s first international Caribbean star.